llewellynksj/pp5-kl/README.md

 - Advanced implementation of the image cropper including on the profile avatar
 - A more advanced filtering system where users can select a dropdown filter and sort posts by user, tag, date etc
-- A more in-depth Profile page that offers artisits to build a portfolio of work
+- A more in-depth Profile page that offers artisits a tool for building a portfolio of work
 - A messaging service that allows users to connect with private chats
 - Incorporate the search bar within the NavBar and so have it appear across all pages
+- Advanced implementation of the emoji picker so it is integrated with any textareas more seamlessly

 <br>